ben-maclaurin/benmaclaurin.com/content/post/improving-vim-form.md

 This disables `v` and `<S-v>` to in [normal mode](https://learnbyexample.github.io/vim_reference/Normal-mode.html).
 Whilst uncomfortable at first, this helped retrain my muscle memory for both actions.
 If you are feeling particularly adventurous (or nonchalant), you could try replicating the above for `j` and `k` to train in [line jumping](https://vim.fandom.com/wiki/Go_to_line) and [other efficient](https://github.com/ggandor/leap.nvim) navigation methods.

-## Closing note

-After a few months of [Neovim](https://neovim.io/), I've recently dived back into the world of JetBrain editors.
-I love the fact that you can combine the ingenuity of a 30-year-old [modal editor](https://en.wikipedia.org/wiki/Vim_(text_editor)) with the fully-featured and professional [JetBrains suite](https://www.jetbrains.com/).
-I will likely write a follow up with my thoughts on this, as it is worthy of its own post.